Vilis Krištopans

-Vilis Krištopans (born 13 June 1954 in Omsk Oblast, Russian SFSR) is a Latvian politician.
-He was the Prime Minister of Latvia from 26 November 1998 to 15 July 1999.
+Vilis Krištopans (born 13 June 1954) is a Latvian politician who served as the prime minister of Latvia from 26 November 1998 to 15 July 1999.

 As a prime minister he was a member of the Latvian Way political party.
 He then left politics and, in 2002, returned as a member of parliament from the Union of Greens and Farmers.

 Prior to being prime minister, he was the minister of transport.